keysight-kcos/spirit-box/README.md

 `rpm -ivh spirit-box-...x86_64.rpm`

+3. enable

+`systemctl enable spirit-box@ttyS0.service`

-3. reboot
+4. reboot

-## 07/22
+## 08/16
 Here are our current todos listed in approximate order of importance:

+- [x] Graceful handoff between spirit-box web UI and host machine's web UI
+- [x] Option for a sequential view of all checks -> TUI lite
+- [x] Timestamps and PID for each individual script run -> this is now included in logs
+- [x] Exact times for systemd timestamps rather than observed times -> events are now ns precision
-- [ ] Build a demo environment that demonstrates how this tool can be used in the wild, use KCOS usecases as a base
+- [x] Build a demo environment that demonstrates how this tool can be used in the wild, use KCOS usecases as a base
-- [x] Run the program on different types of devices
+- [x] Run the program on different types of devices -> tested on KCOS, CentOS, Ubuntu
 - [ ] Documentation to make it easy for anyone to jump into the project and add things
 - [ ] Documentation for how the program is used
-- [ ] Streamlined installations onto host machines with minimal tinkering
+- [x] Streamlined installations onto host machines with minimal tinkering -> easy to install deb packages
+- [ ] Log visualization -> timeline, graphs, etc. thru grafana
 - [ ] Productization -> Make it easy for others to decide if they have a need for this tool
 - [ ] Option to disable the ability to add more systemd units during runtime
 - [ ] Interactivity with script execution
-- [ ] Log visualization -> timeline, graphs, etc.
 - [ ] Combine config files into a single file if that would provide any benefit
 - [ ] Possible use of eBPF
 - [ ] Performance and memory profiling
-- [x] Graceful handoff between spirit-box web UI and host machine's web UI.
-- [x] Option for a sequential view of all checks
-- [x] Timestamps and PID for each individual script run -> this is now included in logs
-- [x] Exact times for systemd timestamps rather than observed times.
-The extra precision would be great but the method for getting exact timestamps needs to be explored.